indicator-frameworks/indicator-frameworks.github.io/index.md

 The indicator frameworks research team conducts original scientific research on indicator frameworks, and works to disseminate our findings to the smart cities community.

+You can read the original workshop paper, presented at SCOPE 2017, here: [indicator frameworks](...)

 ### The team

 The research team was formed in Summer 2016 by Sokwoo Rhee, director of the Global Cities Team Challenge (GCTC) program at the National Institute for Standards and Technology (NIST).
 Its current members include: